Interchangeable parts: North and Hall: success in metal

 The crucial step toward interchangeability in metal parts was taken by Simeon North, working only a few miles from Eli Terry.
 North created one of the world's first true milling machines to do metal shaping that had been done by hand with a file.
 Diana Muir believes that North's milling machine was online around 1816.
 Muir, Merritt Roe Smith, and Robert B. Gordon all agree that before 1832 both Simeon North and John Hall were able to mass-produce complex machines with moving parts (guns) using a system that entailed the use of rough-forged parts, with a milling machine that milled the parts to near-correct size, and that were then "filed to gage by hand with the aid of filing jigs."

 Historians differ over the question of whether Hall or North made the crucial improvement.
 Merrit Roe Smith believes that it was done by Hall.
-Muir demonstrates the close personal ties and professional alliances between Simeon North and neighboring mechanics mass-producing wooden clocks to argue that the process for manufacturing guns with interchangeable parts was most probably devised by North in emulation of the successful methods used in mass-producing clocks.
+Muir demonstrates the close personal ties and professional alliances between Simeon North and neighbouring mechanics mass-producing wooden clocks to argue that the process for manufacturing guns with interchangeable parts was most probably devised by North in emulation of the successful methods used in mass-producing clocks.
 It may not be possible to resolve the question with absolute certainty unless documents now unknown should surface in the future.